 Repetition, of technique, of mantras, of form and so on, is ultimately what will guide you to the podium.
 Good, quality reps will ensure that you improve gradually to the point where you become a champion.

 Training Program for Triangle Choke – Visit FUJI Fit’s website here: Fitness

 |Round 1||Round 2||Round 3|

 X = The training partner who is doing the choke

-That means that each set only takes 3 min and 45 seconds to complete.
-This is great because they average about 10 techniques in that min of work which is a lot of reps.
-Then they get active rest where they are recovering but also being an active participant in the drill.
-I like this drill because it forces my white belts to remember quickly what the steps are that they need to do quickly.
-This helps reinforce memory and retention of the basic triangle choke.
+That means that each set only takes 3:45 to complete (with room for a collective 15-second break at the end).
+In that time span, you’ll average about 10 techniques, which comes out to a lot of reps.
+The rest period serves as a more active rest where they recover, but are still participating in the drill.
+I like this drill because it forces my white belts to remember quickly what the steps are that they need to do immediately.
+Ultimately, this will reinforce muscle and technical memory and the retention of the basic triangle choke.